abhi4890/Java-Editor/README.md

 # Java-Editor

- You just need JDK installed on your system and you are ready to dive into the editor i built.
+ You just need JDK installed on your system and you are ready to dive into the editor I built.
  Suggestions for improvement are welcome.

  #Working of the editor